Code-Institute-Submissions/modesto_tourism/README.md

 **User Story 6:**
 John Doe wants to read more about Golden State Travel.
 He can do so by clicking "About" in the nav bar.

+**User Story 7:**
+Jane Doe wants to see what accomadations are in the area if any.
+She can do so by clicking the "accomedations" button for each area.

 ### Features

 - User is able to view the local weather by clicking the details button for the specific area.